pil0u/lewagon-aoc/README.md

 OVERMIND_PROCFILE=Procfile.dev
 ```

-Then, instead of the usual `bin/dev`, you can run `overmind s`.
+Then, instead of the usual `bin/dev`, you have to run `overmind s`.

 ## Advent of Code API hacking

 On `adventofcode.com`, a user can create one (and only one) private leaderboard.
-Up to 200 other users can join it using the generated code.
+Up to 200 users can join it using the generated code.
 A first room was already generated from the generic account `lewagon-aoc`.

 A JSON object containing scores can be fetched from a `GET` request that needs a session cookie to succeed.
 This session cookie is stored in the `SESSION_COOKIE` environment variable (valid ~ 1 month).